phpbg/watchtv/readme.md

 * Needs DVBV5 stability fixes to be upstreamed

 ## Ideas for future releases
-* browse whole electronic program guide (EPG) (currently you can just view running EPG)
+* browse whole electronic program guide (EPG) on the web interface (currently you can just view running EPG in the web page, full EPG is available with Kodi)
+* live update web interface to reflect avaliable channels when a stream is already running
 * multiple adapter support
 * pause (live recording)
 * scheduled recording